tigerfarm/notifyweb/README.md

 Notifications can be sent to the device using the identity or identities registered.
 ````
 if the web application is running in the browser,
-    notifications will be handled by the application.
+    notifications will be handled by the application (see above).
 if the web application tab is closed, or the browser is closed,
-    notifications will be handled by the device.
+    notifications will be handled by the device (see below).
 ````
 Background notification: